 A study of those issues which are of common concern to philosophy and religion.
 Topics focused upon include: the nature and function of religion; the existence and attributes of God; the claims of reason and the claims of faith; God and the problem of evil; the meaning of religious statements; religious experience and the inexpressible; religion and morality; human freedom and the meaning of life.
-Tradition and Culture course.
 Prerequisite: RELI 110.
 Cross-Listed as: PHIL 200.
-Core Requirements: Religious Traditions and Theological Conversations
+Core: Religious Traditions and Theological Conversations

-RELI 210 - Ethical Perspectives (RT) (3)
+RELI 210 - Ethical Perspectives (RT)(E) (3)

 An introductory exploration of basic ethical issues from different philosophical perspectives as well as from the vantage point of the Christian faith.
 This course is designed to encourage a thoughtful appraisal of the deep questions of life within the broadest possible context.
-Tradition and Culture course.
 Prerequisite: RELI 110.
 Cross-Listed as: PHIL 210.
-Core Requirements: Religious Traditions and Theological Conversations
+Core: Religious Traditions and Theological Conversations

-RELI 211 - The Bible and The Detective Story (RT) (3)
+RELI 211 - Scriptures, Sci Fi, & Fantasy (RT) (3)

 An exploration of biblical and secular narrative with particular attention to their compositional conventions, theological convictions, and literary connections.
-Text and Context course.
 Prerequisite: RELI 110.
-Core Requirements: Religious Traditions and Theological Conversations
+Core: Religious Traditions and Theological Conversations